vctibor/MCalendar/readme.md

 You need to re-run this script whenever you want to reload your changes.

-You can use `build_release.sh` script to compile everthing using `release` configuration.
+You can use `build_release.sh` script to compile everything using `release` configuration.

 ### Docker